 Joan Crawford was a darling of the golden age of Hollywood.
 She starred in countless movies and won an Oscar for her performance in Mildred Pierce.

 Joan Crawford was a woman who illegally adopted as a single mother, directed her own career and was unafraid to say what she thought.
 She was known for both her many lovers, and fast quips; making it extremely fitting that her final words were as cutting as her earlier sassy remarks.

-As her housekeeper prayed by her side Joan mustered the last of her strength to tell her off; her last words: “Dammit, don’t you dare ask God to help me!”
+As her housekeeper prayed by her side Joan mustered the last of her strength in her final moments to tell her off: “Dammit, don’t you dare ask God to help me!”

 2. George Appel